ZeyuT/Food-Segmentation/README.md

 * RegionGrow.c: the C code of the region grow algorithm.

 ## Examples
-Here are some examples of food segmentation.
+Here are some examples of food segmentation in growing mode.

 ![Growing Coutour Examples][image1]

 ![Growing Coutour Examples][image2]

 ![Growing Coutour Examples][image3]

+Here are some examples of food segmentation in shrinking mode.

 ![Shrinking Coutour Examples][image4]